Chinese Robocalls Bombarding The U.S. Are Part Of An International Phone Scam

 The robocall messages are usually some variation on that theme: This is the consulate; we have an important document that needs to be picked up; it may affect your status in the U.S.; press a button to speak with a specialist — and that is when a connection is made to a live scammer.

-That person then tries to execute what is known as a "parcel scam."
-They pretend to be from a courier company and claim that a package addressed to the victim is connected to a criminal case.
-The phone call is then transferred to a fake police officer who says that it's a money laundering investigation and that if they transfer money to a Hong Kong bank account, the police will resolve the case.
+That person then tries to execute what is known as a "parcel scam" — pretending to be from a courier company and claiming that a package addressed to the victim is connected to a criminal case.
+The phone call is then transferred to a fake police officer who says that it's a money laundering investigation and that if the victim transfers money to a Hong Kong bank account, the police will resolve the case.

 So far, the NYPD has received 30 complaints from people who have lost money to this robocall scam.
-Officer McCaffrey estimates $3 million has been stolen from the city's residents.
+McCaffrey estimates $3 million has been stolen from the city's residents.
 The NYPD and security experts who have looked into these calls say they think the calls are originating in mainland China.

 The Consulate General of the People's Republic of China in New York says it has been been getting about 100 calls a week from people complaining about the scam and has posted a warning on its website.
 The consulate became aware of the phone scam last August.